sabiul/Insert-data-into-PostgreSQL-from-CSV-file-using-python-3/README.md

 Our aim is to insert data into PostgreSQL database from defferent CSV file.

 ## Prerequisites
-To do this work we have to do first install python on our machine also have setup PostgreSQL
+To do this work we have to do first install python on our machine also have setup PostgreSQL and psycopg2

 ## Running the tests
  __init__.py in this file we are creating connection with PostgreSQL database also we are creating database in this page name "movie_db"